Health Benefits and Side Effects of Mushroom Teas

 Preparing Mushroom Tea

-Apart from the conventional methods in preparing your mushroom tea, you can also try to do it the natural way.
 First, get a set of the produce of your chosen mushrooms.
 Brew it and infuse it into the boiling water.
 Give it eight (8) to twelve (12) hours to simmer before straining.
 Needless to say, the extraction process is a crucial part of the preparation.
 Otherwise, you might accidentally consume raw mushrooms.
-Additionally, functional mushrooms need to be extracted so they would be “bioavailable” for human consumption.
-So, it might take a while, but you should follow the long process of extraction to ensure your safety.
+Additionally, functional mushrooms must be extracted to be “bioavailable” for human consumption.
+So, it might take a while, but you should follow the long extraction process to ensure your safety.

-In another method, you can make mushroom tea from the scratch yourself.
-Before this though, you need to go through coursework or training and learn the basics of mushrooms before starting your quest.
-This is so you will gain sufficient knowledge about mushrooms in general, including the accurate identification of mushrooms, and which specific types of mushrooms will better work for you.
-Most of the time, it takes skilled and highly-knowledgeable people to correctly identify the functional mushroom varieties.
+This is so you will gain sufficient knowledge about mushrooms in general, including the accurate identification of mushrooms and which specific types of mushrooms will work better for you.
+It usually takes skilled and highly knowledgeable people to correctly identify the functional mushroom varieties.
 If you do this step mindlessly, you might accidentally rat wild mushrooms, and doing so can pose very dangerous health threats to your body.

 Potential Side Effects of Mushroom Tea